 Finally, there’s discount pricing – the use of coupons, sales and seasonal pricing to reduce your prices to appealing levels.
 Of course, this technique is great for driving traffic to your store and attracting new customers.
 It’s also ideal if you have any old stock that you need to shift.
 But be wary of offering too many discount deals, as you may put your customers off of purchasing at full price.

-Once you’ve chosen the pricing strategy that’s right for you, you’re ready to start selling.
-And don’t forget that this isn’t a fixed approach – you can try out several techniques over time and feel out the one that works best for your business.
+Once you’ve chosen the pricing strategy that’s right for you, you’re ready to start selling with a set of charge for products.
+And don’t forget that this isn’t a fixed approach – you can try out several techniques over time and feel the one that works best for your business.